jmlepisto/clatter/README.md

 Basis of this implementation relies heavily on the abovementioned crates and I'm extending huge thanks to the developers for their effort!

-⚠️ **Warning** ⚠️ This library has not received any formal audit and is still in early phase
+⚠️ **Warning** ⚠️

+* This library has not received any formal audit
+* While we enable some cryptographic providers by default, it is up to **you** to get familiar with those and decide if they meet your security and integrity requirements

 ## Basics